rustnl/rustnl2025/src/pages/getting-there.md

 There's no need to buy a ticket for the national trains; just check in and out with your bank card, credit card, or phone.

-Many international trains pass by Utrecht, but even the trains that don't stop there, go to Amsterdam which is only half an hour away with frequent service.
+Many international trains stop in Utrecht.
+And Amsterdam, just a 30 minute train ride away, provides even more options.

 You can also find [night trains][3] to Utrecht and Amsterdam.